joemoose/dungeoneers.d20/docs/1 Make an Adventurer.md

 Let’s see what equipment you’ve brought to your new adventuring life.

-➡️ Everyone starts with a heavy cloak of their choice of color, a dagger, and **3d6** coins.
+➡️ Everyone starts with a heavy cloak of their choice of color, adventuring gear, a dagger, and **3d6** coins.

 Choose **three** more items from the following list.
 You may choose an item more than once.